tweedegolf/tweedegolf.github.io/README.md

 Jekyll does have its own Sass support, but GitHub Pages runs in safe mode and won't allow multiple Sass load paths, making it impossible to include Bootstrap.

-To install new frontend assets, update the `.bowerrc` file and run:
+To install new frontend assets, update the `bower.json` file and run:

-    bower update
+    bower install

 To use new assets, copy them manually to the assets folder, e.g.: